Decentralized Cross-Blockchain Asset Transfers: Cross-Blockchain Asset Transfers

 As mentioned above, a cross-blockchain asset transfer should only be successful if the asset is first burned on the source blockchain and then recreated on the destination blockchain (\cref{req:burn-x-claim-x}).
-This requires at least two steps, one ``burn'' step on the source blockchain, and one ``claim'' step on the destination blockchain~(see~\cref{fig:burn-claim}).
-With this in mind, we can outline a minimal protocol for cross-blockchain asset transfers.
+This requires at least two steps, one ``burn'' step on the source blockchain, and one ``claim'' step on the destination blockchain.
+To verify the ``burn'' step, our protocol leverages blockchain relays which enable decentralized cross-blockchain communication.
+In particular, blockchain relays provide an on-chain answer of whether a certain transaction is included in the source blockchain via \ac{SPV}~\cite{nakamoto2008bitcoin}.